AI governance for banks, insurers, and fintechs

 - Does TRAIGA apply to banks and financial institutions?

-- TRAIGA's risk assessment framework specifically captures protected-class exposure, disparate impact analysis requirements, and explainability obligations for AI systems used in credit decisions.
+- Risk Meridian's risk assessment framework specifically captures protected-class exposure, disparate impact analysis requirements, and explainability obligations for AI systems used in credit decisions.
 The platform tracks bias testing results, adverse action explainability controls, and validation status — producing the audit evidence fair lending examiners from the CFPB, OCC, or state bank regulators expect to see.

-- Can TRAIGA handle proprietary model documentation?
+- Can Risk Meridian handle proprietary model documentation?

 - What happens when a regulatory examiner requests AI documentation?

-- With TRAIGA, responding to an AI-related examination request takes hours, not weeks.
+- With Risk Meridian, responding to an AI-related examination request takes hours, not weeks.
 The platform maintains a complete, timestamped record of every AI system, its risk assessment history, control implementation status, validation records, and disclosure generation log.
 You can generate an examiner package directly from the platform — covering the specific time period and systems the examiner has requested.

 Get your financial AI governance program exam-ready